xuxey/xuxey/README.md

 ## Hi there 👋
 <!--
 ### 🔭 I’m currently working on
-  1. College Pathways AI4ALL program
+  1. Open Source at Illinois, UIUC's Premier Open-Source Software Club
-  2. Computer Vision Intern at Reliance Industries Limited -->
+  2. Course Assistant, CS:225 Data Structures at UIUC -->
 ### 🌱 I’m currently learning
-  1. OpenCV
+  1. Computer Architecture
-  2. Machine Learning (SciKit Learn, Pandas, Tensorflow)
+  2. Machine Learning, Probability and statistics
-  3. React Native
 ### 👯 I’m looking to collaborate on anything that piques my interest and is potentially impactful
 - 💬 Ask me about CS, Food, Life, Memes, JS, and Git
 - ⚡ Fun fact: I'm a Brooklyn Nine-Nine fan